ioanniskousis/Opinions-1/README.md

     <a href="https://github.com/ioanniskousis/Opinions/issues">Request Feature</a>
   </p>
 </p>

 Opinions is based on a redesign of Twitter.
 Is an application to share opinions about books, politics, health etc - anything that you can share opinions about with people who follow you.

+Additionally to the requirements, I added the following features :
+  - User can check Likes to the Opinions
+  - Users add presented in 4 modes
+    - All
+    - Most Friendly, those who follow many users
+    - Most Popular, those who are followed by many users
+    - Protagonists, those who have created many Opinions
+  - Links are everywhere, to users, to opinions, to followings apply

 <!-- TABLE OF CONTENTS -->